comment Add Comment

 Industrie 4.0 Deployment

-The wireless network which is used for corrosion transmitters is the same as used for erosion, vibration, position, level, discrete, DP flow, pressure, temperature, acoustic noise, H2S and CO gas, oxygen depletion used in other applications like maintenance, reliability, safety, and production.
+The wireless sensor network which is used for corrosion transmitters is the same as used for erosion, vibration, position, level, discrete, DP flow, pressure, temperature, acoustic noise, H2S and CO gas, oxygen depletion used in other applications like maintenance, reliability, safety, and production.
 That is, the plant only needs a single wireless sensor network.
 That is the beauty of industry standards.
 Sensors are they key to predictive analytics.
 The wireless sensor network and the analytics app framework is deployed and maintained by the I&C department as a key piece of the Industry 4.0 infrastructure.
 In most plants on-premises (edge), but possibly in the cloud.
 The sensors and individual analytics apps are installed and maintained jointly with the respective operational department; corrosion/integrity, reliability, maintenance, and energy management.
 The plant’s I&C department must grow and take on this expanded role, beyond the P&I diagram, but it is not difficult as sensors, industrial networking, process equipment, FMEA, and first principles is their domain expertise.
-Already in many plants the I&C engineers and technicians keep these systems running; software such as dashboards, analytics, and the data management platform (historian), as well as such as the networks in the plant area including both the wireless sensor network and industrial Wi-Fi, and all the like sensors for corrosion, vibration, and acoustic noise etc. Similarly, I&C vendors are also no longer only in the narrow “process control” domain, they too are now reconceptualizing into broader “operational automation” including maintenance, reliability, integrity, energy, HS&E, and quality management.
+Already in many plants the I&C engineers and technicians keep these systems running; software such as dashboards, analytics, and the data management platform (historian), as well as such as the networks in the plant area including both the wireless sensor network and industrial Wi-Fi, and all the devices like sensors for corrosion, vibration, and acoustic noise etc. Similarly, I&C vendors are also no longer only in the narrow “process control” domain, they too are now reconceptualizing into broader “operational automation” including maintenance, reliability, integrity, energy, HS&E, and quality management.

 Industrie 4.0 Means a New Era in Automation